-From JFK To Trump
+From JFK To Biden

 Protecting the Presidential Candidates is the first book of its kind to examine how presidents and presidential candidates were protected during the presidential election cycles – from JFK to Biden.
 It is also the first book of its kind to tell the story of the role of state troopers and private bodyguards in protecting presidential candidates.